aitoroses/floxide/docs/adrs/0002-project-structure-and-crate-organization.md

 ## Context

-As we begin development of the flowrs framework, we need to determine how to structure the codebase.
+As we begin development of the floxide framework, we need to determine how to structure the codebase.
 The way we organize our project will impact testability, maintainability, and the ability to evolve the codebase over time.
 It will also influence how consumers of our library will interact with it.

 Rust provides specific patterns and organization concepts such as crates, workspaces, and modules that we need to consider for optimal organization.

 ## Decision

-We will organize the flowrs framework as a Cargo workspace with multiple crates to provide modularity and separation of concerns.
+We will organize the floxide framework as a Cargo workspace with multiple crates to provide modularity and separation of concerns.

 ### Workspace Structure

 The project will be structured as follows:

 ```
-flowrs/
+floxide/
 ├── Cargo.toml         # Workspace manifest
 ├── crates/
-│   ├── flowrs-core/   # Core traits and structures
+│   ├── floxide-core/   # Core traits and structures
 │   │   ├── Cargo.toml
 │   │   └── src/
-│   ├── flowrs-transform/  # Transform node implementations
+│   ├── floxide-transform/  # Transform node implementations
 │   │   ├── Cargo.toml
 │   │   └── src/
-│   ├── flowrs-derive/ # Optional proc macros for code generation
+│   ├── floxide-derive/ # Optional proc macros for code generation
 │   │   ├── Cargo.toml
 │   │   └── src/
-│   └── flowrs-test/   # Test utilities and fixtures
+│   └── floxide-test/   # Test utilities and fixtures
 │       ├── Cargo.toml
 │       └── src/
 ├── examples/          # Example implementations